-- 1. Connect the patient circuit quick connector to the ventilator proximal connection ports on the front panel and ensure that it is properly secured by the connector side snaps (a single limb flow sensor consist of 3 silicon tubes). - 2.
-Connect the inspiratory limb to the outlet on the front panel. - 3.
-If using with an HME, attach the HME at the outlet port. - 4.
+- 1. Connect the patient circuit quick connector to the ventilator proximal connection ports on the front panel and ensure that it is properly secured by the connector side snaps (a single limb flow sensor consist of 3 silicon tubes). - 2. - 3.
+Attach the HME/Bacteria filter to the outlet on the front panel.
+Connect the inspiratory limb to the HME/Bacteria filter. - 4.
 Perform circuit test (make sure the end of the circuit is open, otherwise circuit test will fail). - 5.
 Ensure the massage "Single limb proximal connection detected" appears.

 - 1 Flow sensor Quick connector

 - 2 Flow sensor

 - 3 Exhalation valve

 - 4 Inspiratory limb

-- 7 Outlet

-- HME Filter Proximal connection port 6
+- 7 Outlet - 6 Proximal connection port